Testing Nambu-Goto approximation of cosmic string by lattice field simulations: Abstract

 \section{Abstract}

-The precise calculation of gravitational wave (GW) and particle emissions from cosmic string networks is of significant theoretical and experimental interest.
-In this Letter, we perform numerical simulations of near-global and local string networks, comparing the GW spectra predictions from both lattice field simulation and the Nambu-Goto (NG) approximation methods.
-We find the discrepancy between the GW spectra computed via the NG approximation and the lattice field simulation is negligible for near-global string and grow with increasing gauge coupling.
-Additionally, we confirm that particle emission significantly dominates energy emission, with the ratio of GW energy to particle energy approximately $10^{-3}$ to $10^{-2}$ for both near-global and local string scenarios.
+The precise calculation of gravitational wave (GW) from cosmic string networks is of significant theoretical and experimental interest.
+The Nambu--Goto (NG) approximation has long been employed to calculate GW emission from such networks; however, its validity has never been systematically verified.
+We perform large-scale zero-temperature Abelian-Higgs lattice simulations under different gauge couplings, and compare them with NG predictions.
+We find excellent agreement in the power-law region for near-global strings but strong deviation for strongly coupled local strings with $m_v/m_s \sim 1$, quantitatively establishing the breakdown of the NG approximation.
+Additionally, we confirm that particle emission significantly dominates the energy loss of the string network, with the ratio of GW energy to particle energy approximately $10^{-3}$ to $10^{-2}$ for both near-global and local string scenarios.

-{\it \bfseries Introduction.} Cosmic strings, as one-dimensional topological defects, form when a U(1) symmetry spontaneously breaks ~\cite{TWB_Kibble_1976}.
-The dynamics of infinitely thin strings can be effectively described by the Nambu-Goto (NG) action when the string width is ignored.
+{\it \bfseries Introduction.} Cosmic strings, as one-dimensional topological defects, form when a U(1) symmetry is spontaneously broken~\cite{TWB_Kibble_1976}, and are promising detection targets for pulsar timing arrays \cite{PTA_1,PTA_2,PTA_3,PTA_4,PTA_5}, LIGO-Virgo~\cite{LIGO-Virgo_1, LIGO-Virgo_2}, and the Laser Interferometer Space Antenna (LISA) \cite{LISA_1}.
+Currently, most predictions of GWs from cosmic strings rely on the Nambu-Goto (NG) approximation, which, however, has never been systematically verified.
+The dynamics of infinitely thin strings can be effectively described by the NG action when the string width can be ignored.
 In such a situation, intersections among infinite strings inevitably cause segment exchanges and loop formation \cite{texbook_cosmic_string}, driving the network towards a scaling regime.
-These loops oscillate and emit gravitational wave (GW) bursts from structures known as cusps and kinks \cite{cusp_kink_1, cusp_kink_2}.
-The superposition of numerous uncorrelated GW bursts generates a stochastic gravitational wave background (SGWB), which is a promising detection target for current and upcoming experiments such as LIGO-Virgo~\cite{LIGO-Virgo_1, LIGO-Virgo_2}, the Laser Interferometer Space Antenna (LISA) \cite{LISA_1}, and pulsar timing arrays \cite{PTA_1,PTA_2,PTA_3,PTA_4,PTA_5}.
-In addition, oscillating loops can emit particles, such as axion-like particles from global strings and dark photons from local strings, both recognized as compelling dark matter (DM) candidates (see Ref.~\cite{axion_DM_1, axion_DM_2, axion_DM_3} for axion-like particles and Refs.~\cite{dark_photon_DM_1, dark_photon_DM_2} for dark photons).
+These loops oscillate and emit gravitational wave (GW) bursts from structures known as cusps and kinks \cite{cusp_kink_1, cusp_kink_2}, and the superposition of numerous uncorrelated GW bursts generates a stochastic gravitational wave background (SGWB).